QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 The other additional function ``plot!`` adds a graph to the existing plot

-This follows a general convention in Julia, where a function which modifies the arguments or a global state has a ``!`` at the end of it the name
+This follows a general convention in Julia, where a function that modifies the arguments or a global state has a ``!`` at the end of its name

 A Slightly More Useful Function